 Of menstruating women

-May be iron-deficient from monthly blood loss; up to ~42% in pregnancy.
-The groups who genuinely benefit.
+May be genuinely iron-deficient from monthly blood loss; up to ~42% in pregnancy.
+The group that actually benefits from supplementing.

 Iron is the rare supplement where who you are decides everything.
-The people who need it and the people who shouldn't touch it without a blood test are completely different groups.
+The people who genuinely need it and the people who shouldn't touch it without a blood test are almost entirely different groups — and guessing wrong carries a real cost either direction.

 Pregnant women